TAAPArthur/MPX-Patch/README.md

+*This project is deprecated.
+The functionality has been absorbed into [MPXManager](https://github.com/TAAPArthur/MyPersonalXwindowManager)*

 #MPX-Patch
 MPX support has been in built into X11 for years but so many applications/WM do not have full support.
 MPX-Patch aims to provide a MPX experience in these unfortunate situations.